Part 4: Disciplinary Sanctions

-- Third Offense or more: $100 and referral for additional Disciplinary Charges
+- Third Offense or more: $100 and referral for additional Disciplinary Charges;

 - Interim or Summary Suspension from Campus Housing.
-Though as a general rule, the status of a student or student organization accused of violations of these regulations should not be altered until a final determination has been made in regard to the charges against him or her, interim suspension from campus housing may be imposed upon a finding by the appropriate University official that the continued presence of the accused in Austin Peay State University housing constitutes an immediate threat to the physical safety and well-being of the accused, or of any other member of the University community or its guests, or the destruction of property.
+Though as a general rule, the status of a student or student organization accused of violations of these regulations should not be altered until a final determination has been made in regard to the charges against him or her, interim suspension from campus housing may be imposed upon a finding by the appropriate APSU official that the continued presence of the accused in Austin Peay State University housing constitutes an immediate threat to the physical safety and well-being of the accused, or of any other member of the APSU community or its guests, or the destruction of property.
 A final determination of the charges against any student or student organization summarily suspended from campus housing shall be made through appropriate hearing procedures within seven (7) class days of such housing suspension during which time the accused shall forfeit the right to reside in or visit campus housing facilities.
 The accused student shall be permitted to attend classes during this interim period.

 - Fines.
 Penalties in the form of fines may be enforced against a student or an organization whenever the appropriate hearing officer(s) or hearing body deems necessary.
 The sanction of fines may be imposed in addition to other forms of disciplinary sanctions.
-Failure to pay fines to the Business Office within two weeks of the decision will result in further disciplinary action.
+Failure to pay fines to the Business Office within two weeks of the decision will result in further disciplinary action;

-- Revocation of Admission, Degree, or Credential;
+- Revocation of Admission, Degree, or Credential; and,

 - Any alternate sanction deemed necessary and appropriate to address the misconduct at issue.